partlyhuman/wqv-blink/README.md

 | U2 | SSD1306_OLED_128x64 | https://www.aliexpress.com/item/1005006141235306.html (Yellow Blue) |
 | U3 | TFDU4101-TR3 | https://www.digikey.com/short/nrdh27mb |

 R1 is used to save power to the IR LED.
 The TFDU4101 has built-in LED resistors so this can be 0R for maximum TX power.
 There is a lot of good info on sample circuits and component values in the [TFDU4101 datasheet (PDF)](https://www.vishay.com/docs/81288/tfdu4101.pdf)

-### PCB

-Gerbers are included in [pcb/WQV1-S3-SuperMini/production/](pcb/WQV1-S3-SuperMini/production/).
-Fabricate with basic options, nothing fancy.
-1.6mm thickness, HASL is just fine.

-### Programming and assembly
+The [case](case/) is split into a top and bottom print.
+It can be printed with very basic settings.
+With the correct orientation, no supports are needed.

-Builds are automated using PlatformIO.
-In the [firmware/irda-esp32](firmware/irda-esp32) directory, run `pio run -e esp32_s3_supermini` or use the PlatformIO VSCode extension.
+Builds are made with PlatformIO.
+In the firmware's directory, run `pio run -e esp32_s3_supermini` or use the PlatformIO VSCode extension.
+Note that this will not give you the dual-boot/dual-firmware option; for this, extra scripts are included.
+Alternatively, if you do not need to change anything, you can use the [web updater](https://wqv.partlyhuman.com/) to program the ESP32.

 ## DIY Build options